Motto: Know God, Grow Character, Achieve Potential, Make a Difference

 It is the policy of the School:

-3. to take swift and effective action within existing disciplinary and / or legislative frameworks against anyone found to be intentionally misusing the information and communications facilities.
+- To take swift and effective action within existing disciplinary and/or legislative frameworks against anyone found to be intentionally misusing the information and communications facilities.

 In all cases where there is the potential for the School’s ICT facilities and equipment to be misused, it is the School’s policy to: